-This inspection took place over two days on 2 & 3 February 2016 and was announced and was undertaken by two inspectors.
+This inspection took place over three days on 7, 8 and 11 April 2016 and was announced.
 The provider was given 24 hours' notice of the inspection as we needed to be sure that when we inspected the manager was in the agency office.
 We do this because in some community based domiciliary care agencies the manager is often out of the office supporting staff or, in some smaller agencies, providing care.